lucky123485/Documentation/Cucumber.md

     "step-definition-generator.async": false

-* 6.Generate a step definition using Cucumber Step Definitions Generator extension:
+* 6. Generate a step definition using Cucumber Step Definitions Generator extension:

     The extension can automatically create a new file for the step definition when you generate it.
 To do this, click an icon in the Editor Actions menu .
     The extension can also generate the step definition and copy it to the clipboard, which makes it easy to access and paste into the appropriate file.
 To use this option, you can again right-click on the feature file or click an icon in the Editor Actions menu.